istio/istio.io/content/docs/concepts/security/index.md

     caption="Istio Security Architecture"
     >}}

-The flow goes as the following:
+The flow goes as follows:

 1. Citadel creates a gRPC service to take CSR requests.

-1. Envoy sends a key/certificate request via Envoy SDS (secret discovery service) API.
+1. Envoy sends a certificate and key request via Envoy secret discovery service (SDS) API.

-1. Upon receiving the SDS request, node agent creates the private key and CSR, sends the CSR with its credentials to Citadel for signing.
+1. Upon receiving the SDS request, node agent creates the private key and CSR, and sends the CSR with its credentials to Citadel for signing.

 1. Citadel validates the credentials carried in the CSR, and signs the CSR to generate the certificate.

-1. Node agent sends the certificate received from Citadel and the private key to Envoy, via Envoy SDS API.
+1. The node agent sends the certificate received from Citadel and the private key to Envoy, via the Envoy SDS API.

 1. The above CSR process repeats periodically for rotation.